-- Room Types: Deluxe Rooms • Aqua Studio Suites • Avant Garde Suites • Aqua Pool Sky Penthouses • Ocean View Sky Villas • Grande Avant Garde Suites
+- Room Types: Deluxe Room • Aqua Studio Suite • Avant Garde Suite • Aqua Pool Sky Penthouse • Ocean View Sky Villa • Grande Avant Garde Suite • List of all Rooms

-- Smoking Rooms: No smoking in the rooms but permitted on the balconies/verandas and elsewhere in the resort.
+- Smoking Rooms: No smoking in the rooms but permitted on the balconies/patios and elsewhere in the resort.

-- Best Room: On the top floor for prime views and a greater distance from the noisy main pool, the Aqua Pool Sky Penthouses feature a private pool, king-sized bed, and broad balcony.
+- Best Room: On the top floor for prime views and a greater distance from the noisy main pool, the Aqua Pool Sky Penthouses feature private pools, king-sized beds, and broad balconies.